tjhmoore/ADPlaybook/index.md

 ---

 # What is the playbook?
-The playbook is split into multiple chapters, some of these are client facing, some of these are internally facing, and the
+The playbook is split into multiple chapters, some of these are client facing, some of these are internally facing.

 ## Chapter 1.
 What is Discovery?
 This is a clinet facing document, to allow them to understand not only what a discovery is, but why we do it as well as what they can expect out the back of a discovery.